joeybaker/wheelhouse-view/README.md

   el: 'body' // standard backbone el attr
   , template: require('template/path') // standard backbone template attr
   , events: {} // standard backbone events hash
-  , views: { // optional, useful if this view has subviews
+  , views: [ // optional, useful if this view has subviews
     // sub views will be loaded by browserify's require()
     // the value can be an object or a function that returns an object that will be used as the view's options.
+    {
+      view: 'sub/view/name':
-    'sub/view/name': {viewOption: 'some option you want to pass off to the child view'}
+      , viewOption: 'some option you want to pass off to the child view' }
-    , 'another/sub/view': function(optionsOfThisView){
+    , function(optionsOfThisView){
-      return {}
+      return {
+        view: 'another/sub/view'
       }
     }
+  ]
   // collection attributes are optional, but can be used to output the view's collection , collectionContainer: '#list' // optional, if not specified, will use the view's el , collectionItem: {